ipcrypt-std/draft-denis-ipcrypt/draft-denis-ipcrypt.md

 3. Side-channel attacks are mitigated through constant-time operations
 4. Error handling does not leak sensitive information

+# Implementation Status

+_This note is to be removed before publishing as an RFC._

+Multiple implementations of the schemes described in this document have been developed and verified for interoperability.

+A comprehensive list of known implementations and integrations can be found at [](https://github.com/jedisct1/draft-denis-ipcrypt), which includes reference implementations closely aligned with the pseudocode provided in this document.

 # IANA Considerations

 This document does not require any IANA actions.